rvsandeep/LS_Implementation/README.md

 Version 1: provides few options like "-a","-S","-R","-A","-t".

-Version 2: added options like "-u","-F","U" and also learnt how to write JUnit Test Cases and made a test class using a folder "expected outputs".
+Version 2: added options like "-u","-F","U" and also learnt how to write JUnit Test Cases and made a test class which uses a folder "expected outputs".

 Test Class are not implemented in further versions since they are just reorganzing the code .